Wentz throws two more TDs as Eagles beat 49ers

 Wentz connected on a 1-yard touchdown pass to tight end Zach Ertz, which was set up by a pass interference penalty on 49ers cornerback Dontae Johnson, with 1:51 remaining.

-On San Francisco’s next possession, Beathard was intercepted by cornerback Jalen Mills, who weaved in and out of defenders and across the field for a 37-yard touchdown.
-Wentz converted the two-point conversion with a pass to Jeffery.
+On San Francisco’s next possession, Beathard was intercepted by cornerback Jalen Mills, who weaved around defenders and across the field for a 37-yard touchdown.
+Wentz converted the 2-point conversion with a pass to Jeffery.

 NOTES: Eagles CB Ronald Darby (ankle) made a late push to play this week, but was declared inactive. ...
 The 49ers were without key players such as LB Reuben Foster (rib, ankle) and RT Trent Brown (concussion). ...
 Lane Johnson started at right tackle while Halapoulivaati Vaitai got the start at left tackle for the Eagles in place of the injured Jason Peters. ...
 San Francisco head coach Kyle Shanahan is still in search of his first victory. ...
 The Eagles haven’t allowed a touchdown in the first quarter in 10 consecutive regular-season games. ...
 49ers FS Jimmie Ward left the game in the first quarter with a forearm injury and didn’t return.
 LT Joe Staley left with an eye injury.